 This Turkey Guacamole Dip from Cara of Fork & Beans is just perfect!

-And we can also serve some delicious cheese and crackers for our guests to much on.
+And we can also serve some olives, pickled vegetables, and vegan cheese and crackers for our guests to much on.

 I highly recommend you pick up some Miyoko’s Kitchen cheeses from your local specialty shop or online.
 I like to place a large order and have it shipped to me.